mattbloem007/iboga.org/src/content/pages/index.md

       btn_type: button-secondary
       btn_text: Visit Directory
       btn_link: /
-    title: Speak at the Summit Conference
+    title: Speak at the Symposium
-    excerpt: Join the conversation and become a speaker at our upcoming Summit Conference.
+    excerpt: Join the conversation and become a speaker at our upcoming biennial Wood Symposium.
 Share your expertise, experiences, and insights with a global audience.
 Whether you are a seasoned practitioner, researcher, or advocate, your voice can inspire and educate others in the Iboga community.
 section8:
   title: <strong className="heading-bold">Connect</strong> with Us or Collaborate
-  newsletter_title: Join our Newsletter  to receive important updates
+  newsletter_title: Sign up to our Newsletter  to receive important updates
 title: Root of Revelation from the Heart of Africa
 ---